claus-codes/tutorials/README.md

 In this assignment you will work with variables, expressions and template literals.

-#### Task 1: "Hello world" with string interpolation
+#### Task 1: "Hello world" with template literals
-Template literals introduced in this lesson can be used to inject values inside `String` variables.
+Template literals introduced in this lesson can be used to inject variables or expressions inside `String` values.

 ##### Step 1
 > Define a variable named `greeting`.